icon_megaphone

 In this blog, we’ll discuss how to manage expenses, check local pricing, and create a solid pricing plan.
 We’ll also share tips on making more money with extra services and loyalty programs.
 This plan will help you stay ahead while keeping customers happy.

-Before raising or lowering prices, figure out your costs.
+Before raising prices, figure out your costs.
 You’ll need to charge enough to cover your bills and still make money (of course).

 Every laundromat owner should track their total operational costs, including: